bibanon/ayase/README.md

 #### Configuring the NGINX Web Server
 It is recommended that you setup an nginx front proxy to host static content in production (particularly for images which ayase does not host), however this is not required for testing.

-The following is an example Nginx config which will proxy_pass the hug api while also hosting images.
+The following is an example nginx config which will proxy_pass the hug api while also hosting images.

 ```
 server {